You know you can't keep going at this pace. You also know that you can't stop. So you keep going.

 How would you assess your internal conditions right now?

-The Internal Friction Snapshot is not a quiz.
+The Struggle Quotient is not a quiz.
 It is a diagnostic.
-Eight minutes.
 It surfaces the specific patterns that are shaping your experience — in your decisions, your relationships, your capacity to lead under pressure.

 Not what you should be doing differently.
 What conditions are actually running your system.